isomerpages/ogp-buildforgood/pages/Privacy Statement.md

 **Build for Good Privacy Statement**
 ---------------------------------------

-1. This Build for Good Privacy Statement (“**Privacy Statement**”) must be read in conjunction with any applicable terms and conditions that accompany the Build for Good hackathon (the “**Competition**”).
+1. This Build for Good Privacy Statement (“**Privacy Statement**”) must be read in conjunction with any applicable terms and conditions that accompany the Build for Good hackathon (the “**Competition**”), in particular the Build for Good Participation Terms and Conditions (“**Terms and Conditions**”).
+Unless otherwise stated or defined in this Privacy Statement, all other capitalised terms contained in this Privacy Statement shall have the meaning given to it in the Terms and Conditions.
+In this Privacy Statement, “**we**”, “**us**” or “**our**” refers to the Government Technology Agency.

 2. Please note that:

 2.1.
-We may use "cookies", where a small data file is sent to your browser to store and track information about you when you enter our websites.
+We may use “cookies”, where a small data file is sent to your browser to store and track information about you when you enter our websites.
 The cookie is used to track information such as the number of users and their frequency of use, profiles of users and their preferred sites.
 While this cookie can tell us when you enter our sites and which pages you visit, it cannot read data off your hard disk.

 2.2.
 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 This may prevent you from taking full advantage of the website.

 2.3.
 The Competition website may utilise cookies to facilitate authentication and/or login to the Competition website.
 If such cookies are rejected, you might not be able to use the Competition website.

 3. Please see the Annex for any additional terms or information.

+3A.
+Nothing in this Privacy Statement shall be construed as limiting or prejudicing our rights at law to collect, use or disclose any data without your consent or agreement.

 #### Use of Data